Livingdead1989/livingdead1989.github.io/_posts/2021-07-14-tp-link-software-controller.md

 ![tplink_sc_scinstall_3](/assets/images/posts/tplink_sc_scinstall_3.png)

-We can open Firefox on our server and test everything looks okay.
+We can open Firefox on our server and test everything looks okay by navigating to http://localhost:8088/, we should automatically be redirected to https://serverip:8043/ with a self-signed certificate.

 **Note:** *The Omada Controller software will listen on all available addresses, not just the localhost.*